Agency reverses course on Trump’s Alabama hurricane claim

 The latest defense came out Friday evening, when the National Oceanic and Atmospheric Administration issued a statement from an unidentified spokesman stating that information provided by NOAA and the National Hurricane Center to the president had demonstrated that “tropical-storm-force winds from Hurricane Dorian could impact Alabama.”
 The advisories were dated from last Wednesday, Aug.
 28, through Monday, the statement read.

-Friday’s statement also said the Birmingham NWS tweet Sunday morning “spoke in absolute terms that were inconsistent with probabilities from the best forecast products available at the time.”
+The statement also said the Birmingham NWS tweet Sunday morning “spoke in absolute terms that were inconsistent with probabilities from the best forecast products available at the time.”

 The statement from NOAA contrasts with comments the agency’s spokesman, Chris Vaccaro, made Sunday.
 “The current forecast path of Dorian does not include Alabama,” Vaccaro said at the time.

-Friday’s NOAA statement, attributed to an unnamed spokesman and released just before 5 p.m.
-Friday, points to a few graphics issued by the National Hurricane Center to support Trump’s claims.
+Friday’s NOAA statement, released just before 5 p.m., points to a few graphics issued by the National Hurricane Center to support Trump’s claims.
 The maps show percentage possibility of tropical storm force winds in the United States.
 Parts of Alabama were covered, usually with 5% to 10% chances, between Aug.
 27 and Sept.
 3. Maps on Aug.
 30 grew to cover far more of Alabama, but for only 12 hours, and the highest percentage hit 20% to 30% before quickly shrinking back down.

 Alabama was not mentioned in any of the 75 forecast advisories the hurricane center sent out between Aug.
 27 and Sept.
-2. Nor was any Alabama city mentioned in the charts that listed percentage chances of tropical storm force winds or hurricane force winds.
-Every state along the U.S. East Coast — as well as Canada and inland places like Washington, D.C. — was mentioned in those charts, but not Alabama.
+2. From Aug 28 to Aug.
+31, a handful of locations in Alabama were mentioned in charts that listed percentage chance of tropical storm force winds or hurricane winds, maxing out at about 11% chance for Montgomery to get tropical storm force winds.

+Former National Hurricane Center Director Bill Read blasted NOAA leadership Friday night on his Facebook page calling the situation “so disappointing” and saying he would comment because NOAA employees were ordered to be quiet.

+“Either NOAA Leadership truly agrees with what they posted or they were ordered to do it.
+If it is the former, the statement shows a lack of understanding of how to use probabilistic forecasts in conjunction with other forecast information.
+Embarrassing.
+If it is the latter, the statement shows a lack of courage on their part by not supporting the people in the field who are actually doing the work.
+Heartbreaking,” Read wrote.

-Some meteorologists voiced concerns about NOAA’s actions Friday.
+Other meteorologists also voiced concerns about NOAA’s actions Friday.

 “I am very disappointed to see this statement come out from NOAA,” Oklahoma University meteorology professor Jason Furtado told The Associated Press.
 “I am thankful for the folks at NWS Birmingham for their work in keeping the citizens of Alabama informed and up to date on weather hazards.”

-Note: This story has been corrected to reflect that Alabama was included in charts mentioning wind speed probabilities from August 28 to August 31.
-The story previously said it was not.